Period fabric guide

 1065-1500 AD

-Wool twill- Thin for tunics, dresses and pants.
-Thick for outer garmetns.
+Wool twill- Thin for tunics, dresses, pants and also thin capes.

 -Check/tartan wool (not very comon but exist in cotehardies for example).